Skip to product information

 Triangle Accent

-Kamwangi washing station, also known as the Coffee Factory, lies along Mount Kenya.
-It is one of three active washing stations owned and operated by the New Ngariama Coffee Farmers’ Cooperative Society, which has a membership of 1,800 smallholder producers.
-Each farmer cultivates an average of 200-250 coffee trees on a small plot of nutrient-rich volcanic soil.
+The Kamwangi Washing Station, also known as the Kamwangi Coffee Factory, lies along the slopes of Mount Kenyain Kirinyaga County.
+It is one of three active washing stations owned and operated by the New Ngariama Coffee Farmers’ Cooperative Society, which represents 1,800 smallholder producers.
+Each farmer cultivates an average of 200–250 coffee trees on small plots of nutrient-rich volcanic soil.

 View full details